ghislaindidyprojects/Label-Recognition-App/README.md

    -Create User and generate access keys
    -Download keys and store in safe folder to allow you to acess IAM through your cmd prompt

-  3. Open your computer terminal and Congigure CLI Access
+  3. Open your computer terminal and Configure CLI Access
       - Type the command: AWS configure
       - Copy and paste your Access Key ID, and Secret Access Key